 The worthy efforts to call out the nastier “isms” like racism, anti-Semitism, etc., has morphed into a dangerous form of totalitarianism that is now perhaps as bad as the evils it sought to eradicate.
 We have a somewhat cowed and very polarized society where truth matters less than cultural policing.
 Not a great deal different to the religious puritanism that led to the witch hunts in Massachusetts.
 It’s just a matter of degree.

 These days, Americans have to be fearful of what they say, of what they write, and of what they think.
-They have to be afraid of using the wrong word, a word denounced as offensive or insensitive, or racist, sexist, or homophobic.
+They have to be afraid of using the wrong word, a word denounced as offensive or insensitive, or racist, sexist, homophobic or xenophobic.

-The culture of “everyone is beautiful,” “everyone wins a prize,” “weak is strong,” “pink for girls and blue for boys” is offensive, where the word “man” is now banned at a major university, and the list goes on . . . is turning some populations into the sickly Eloi (one of the two fictional post-human races, along with the Morlocks) from H.G.
+The culture of “everyone is beautiful,” “everyone wins a prize,” “weak is strong,” “pick a gender, any gender,” where “pink for girls and blue for boys” is offensive, where the word “man” was banned at a major university, where “my body, my choice” is OK if you want to kill a baby at 8 months but not OK if you don’t want to get a vax or be threatened with loss of employment or education, and the list goes on . . . is turning some populations into the sickly Eloi (one of the two fictional post-human races, along with the Morlocks) from H.G.
 Wells’ The Time Machine — perpetually offended by the smallest slights, vain, self-obsessed, with extremely low thresholds of emotional pain.

 Few roles are more praiseworthy and attention garnering in western society than victimhood.
-Maybe we arrived here because we haven’t seen any wars on our own soil for a very long time and have too much time to spend navel gazing and taking selfies.
+In America, in fact, the fastest growing career field is victimhood.
+Maybe we arrived here because we haven’t seen any wars on our own soil for a very long time and have too much time to spend taking selfies and hanging out in safe spaces.

-There are parts of the world (pockets of Africa and the Pacific) where obesity is considered attractive, and there are other people who find wafer thin androgynous-looking models attractive, and those groups have the right to their own aesthetics.
+And when it comes to the “everyone is beautiful” mantra, yes . . . there are parts of the world (pockets of Africa and the Pacific) where obesity is considered attractive, just as there are other people who find wafer thin androgynous-looking models attractive, and those groups have the right to their own aesthetics.
 You absolutely have the right to yours.